-Coronavirus latest: US house passes virus aid bill | DW | 14.03.2020
+Coronavirus latest: US House passes virus aid bill | DW | 14.03.2020

 The pope had previously said that "drastic measures are not always good."
 All churches remain closed to tourists, however.

-Italy is second only to China in number of confirmed coronavirus cases.
+Italy is second only to China in the number of confirmed coronavirus cases.

 01:20 The US State Department has warned the Chinese ambassador to the US after a Chinese Foreign Ministry spokesman suggested that the US military brought COVID-19 to Wuhan, the Chinese city where the outbreak began.